A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs)~\cite{LeCun1989} have made great achievements in the tasks of image classification and image processing.
-They have already been employed for practical use in various situations.
-The CNNs are known to be robust to small parallel shift thanks to their architecture: Units in a CNN have their own local receptive fields, share weight parameters with other units, and are sandwiched by the pooling layers.
-The performance of the CNNs has been improved by development of new network architectures year after year.
-A brief history is found in the results of ImageNet Large Scale Visual Recognition Competition (ILSVRC), which is a competition of image processing by machine learning.
-After an 8-layer CNN AlexNet~\cite{Krizhevsky2012} recorded the highest accuracy in ILSVRC in 2012, a 19-layer CNN VGG~\cite{Simonyan2015a} and a 22-layer CNN GoogLeNet~\cite{Szegedy2014} updated the state-of-the-art results in 2014 by deepening the number of layers, increasing the number of internal weight parameters, and thereby expanding the expression ability of the network.
-A further deep neural network model, ResNet~\cite{He2017}, recorded the highest accuracy in ILSVRC in 2015.
-This new model has more than 100 convolution layers and has new shortcut connections that do not perform convolution.
-This architecture propagates the gradient through the shortcut connections and overcomes the gradient vanishing problem~\cite{Schmidhuber2015}, which is considered as an obstacle to accuracy improvement of the deep neural networks.
-In 2016, the model based on ResNet also broke the record.
-Many studies have focused on devising the structure of the CNNs to prevent gradient vanishing problem (e.g., DenseNet~\cite{Huang2016b}).
+Convolutional neural networks (CNNs)~\cite{LeCun1989} have made significant achievements in the tasks of image classification and image processing~\cite{Zeiler2014,Sermanet2014}.
+They have already been employed for practical uses in various situations.
+CNNs are known to be robust to small parallel shifts thanks to their architecture~\cite{LeCun1989}: Units in a CNN have local receptive fields, share weight parameters with other units, and are sandwiched by pooling layers.
+The performance of CNNs has been continuously improved by the development of new network architectures.
+A brief history of CNNs can be found in the results of the ImageNet Large Scale Visual Recognition Competition (ILSVRC)~\cite{Russakovsky2014} (e.g., AlexNet~\cite{Krizhevsky2012} in 2012, VGG~\cite{Simonyan2015a} and GoogLeNet~\cite{Szegedy2014} in 2014 and ResNet~\cite{He2016} in 2015).
+Especially, the ResNet family is attracting attention thanks to its new shortcut connection that propagates the gradient through more than 100 convolution layers to overcome the gradient vanishing~\cite{Veit2016a} and degradation~\cite{Schmidhuber2015,Bengio1994,Glorot2010} problem, which limited the performance of deep neural networks.

-On the other hand, the fact that the CNN still has a limited robustness to geometric transformations other than parallel shift has not attracted enormous attention.
-The notable geometrical transformations of objects in image are scaling and rotation in addition to parallel shift~\cite{Le2010}.
-Scaled and rotated objects in images are not recognized correctly or at least require parameters in addition to parameters for recognizing the original objects, resulting in a limitation to the expression ability of the CNNs.
-Several previous studies tried to acquire the invariance by combining with geometric transformation layers~\cite{Jaderberg2015,Gregor2015}.
-These layers require localization of a object, a repeated computation for a single image, or computation between all-to-all pairs of pixels, and therefore, they require much computation time and are not suited for combining with a deep CNN.